vSparkyy/KuudraCounter/README.md

 # KuudraCounter
 bad kuudra counter

-counter made for chat triggers, will not work otherwise
+counter made for chat triggers

+to download just go to releases and click the zip file